Wedding Centerpieces 101

 The total number of wedding centerpieces you order should match the number of tables in your reception venue.
 Don’t forget to order flowers for buffet tables, the head table and the welcome table (they may look a little bare without them).

 As with all elements of your wedding, you’ll need to set a budget and stay inside it (typically, 8% of the overall budget goes toward flowers).
-Centerpieces can get pretty costly, especially if you’re adding rare blooms.
+Wedding centerpieces can get pretty costly, especially if you’re adding rare blooms.
 Going for larger arrangements?
-You my want to stick to lower-priced flowers.
+You may want to stick to lower-priced flowers.
 Opting for pint-sized arrangements?
 You may be able to splurge on a few costlier plants.
 Make sure your florist is aware of your budget right out of the gate so that they don’t accidentally sell you on pricier flowers.
 Tip: you can always repurpose the flora and fauna from your ceremony to save a bit of extra cash.

-Think about everything from place cards to table linens to the venue itself when selecting the colours for your arrangements.
+Think about everything from place cards to table linens to the venue itself when selecting the colours for your wedding centerpieces.
 Bring samples and photos of these to your florist to see if he or she has any suggestions.
 Typically couples go for bright and bold colours in the summer and jewel tones in the winter.
 Feel free to break the rules and get creative, it’s your wedding, after all.

 In Canada, we’re lucky enough to experience winter, spring, summer and fall.
 But just as seasons change, so do the flowers.
 Ask your florist what will be available around the time of your wedding and work with that.
 If you’re getting hitched around the holidays you may have to kiss your dreams of a sunflower filled reception hall goodbye, but you may have some more festive options like evergreen branches and poinsettia at your disposal.
 A few types – like lilies, roses and hydrangeas – are available year-round, making them good for any season.

-- Compote: goblet shaped with a pedestal
+- Compote: goblet-shaped with a pedestal

 - Low pan vase: wide and shallow